-It would have been obvious to a POSITA to modify Kontos (to the extent not already obvious based on a POSITA's knowledge) to add a hemostatic valve at the proximal end of the continuous lumen of the guide catheter 38 in view of Adams.
-Ex-1405, ¶¶ 161-64.
+It would have been obvious to a POSITA to modify Kontos (to the extent not already obvious based on a POSITA's knowledge) to add a hemostatic valve at the proximal end of the continuous lumen of Kontos's guide catheter 38 in view of Adams.
+Ex-1405, ¶¶ 160-63.
 As Adams teaches, a POSITA would have been motivated to add a hemostatic valve to a Y-fitting for the dual purpose of easing device passage and reducing blood loss.
 Ex-1435, [0060].

 Further, a POSITA would have been able to accomplish the claimed combination with a reasonable expectation of success given the teachings of Kontos, Adams, and a POSITA's knowledge.
-Ex-1405, ¶ 164.
+Ex-1405, ¶ 163.
 Indeed, combining the teachings of Adams with Kontos to provide a hemostatic valve at the proximal end of the guide catheter lumen would have been nothing more than combining prior art elements according to known methods to yield predictable results.
-Id.; see also KSR Int'l co. v.
+Id., ¶ 163; see also KSR Int'l co. v.
 Teleflex Inc., 550 U.S. 398, 417 (2007) ("[I]f a technique has been used to improve one device, and a [POSITA] would recognize that it would improve similar devices in the same way, using the technique is obvious unless its actual application is beyond his or her skill.").

-3. [1.pre.III] "the continuous lumen of the guide catheter having a circular cross-sectional inner diameter sized such that interventional cardiology devices are insertable into and through the lumen to the branch artery, the device comprising:"
+3. [1.a.ii] "the continuous lumen of the guide catheter having a circular cross-sectional inner diameter sized such that interventional cardiology devices are insertable into and through the continuous lumen of the guide catheter;"

-As shown in Kontos Figure 6A, the continuous lumen of the guide catheter 38 (yellow) has a cross section that is sized to allow an interventional cardiology device, such as a PTCA catheter 40 with balloon 48, to be inserted into and travel through the lumen of guide catheter 38 and to the branch artery.
-Ex-1409, 5:16-20, Fig. 6A-C; Ex-1405, ¶ 165.
+As shown in Kontos Figure 6A, the continuous lumen of the guide catheter 38 (yellow) has a cross section that is sized to allow an interventional cardiology device, such as a PTCA catheter 40 with balloon 48, to be inserted into and travel through the lumen of guide catheter 38.
+Ex-1409, 5:16-20, Figs. 6A-C; Ex-1405, ¶ 164.

-A POSITA would recognize that the guide catheter 38 has a circular cross-sectional inner diameter.
+A POSITA would recognize that the guide catheter 38 has a circular crosssectional inner diameter.
 Kontos describes both that the extension catheter has a "tubular body" and that a proximal portion may remain within the guide catheter 38.
-Ex-1409, Abstract, 3:56-59, 5:57-62.
+Id., Abstract, 3:56-59, 5:57-62.
 As a result, because a tubular structure has a circular cross-section, a POSITA would expect that the continuous lumen of the guide catheter-which is coaxial to the extension catheter-also has a circular cross-sectional diameter.
-Ex-1405, ¶¶ 4-8, 166 (explaining that he has performed thousands of PCI procedures and is unaware of guide catheters without a circular cross-sectional diameter).
+Ex-1405, ¶¶ 4-8, 165 (explaining that he has performed thousands of PCI procedures and is unaware of guide catheters without a circular cross-sectional diameter).

 To the extent Patent Owner argues that Kontos does not explicitly teach that guide catheter 38 has a circular cross-sectional diameter, it would have been obvious to modify Kontos to add this design feature in view of Adams.
-Ex-1405, ¶¶ 167-70.
-As discussed above, Adams and Kontos are directed to the same type of device, are in the same field of endeavor, and are reasonably pertinent to the problem faced by the inventors of the '032 patent.
+Ex-1405, ¶ 166-69.
+As discussed above, Adams and Kontos are directed to the same type of device, are in the same field of endeavor, and are reasonably pertinent to the problem faced by the inventors of the '380 patent.
 See Section VII.B.2, supra.
-Further, Adams specifically teaches the use of a guide catheter with a circular cross-sectional inner diameter (Ex-1435, [0052], Fig. 1C), and a POSITA would have been motivated to use a guide catheter with a circular inner diameter, as doing so would provide better seating between Kontos's guide catheter 38 and support catheter 10, thereby minimizing the outer diameter of the catheter assembly.
-Ex-1405, ¶¶ 168-69.
+Further, Adams specifically teaches the use of a guide catheter with a circular cross-sectional inner diameter (Ex-1435, [0052], Fig. 1C,), and a POSITA would have been motivated to use a guide catheter with a circular inner diameter, as doing so would provide better seating between Kontos's guide catheter 38 and support catheter 10, thereby minimizing the outer diameter of the catheter assembly.
+Ex-1405, ¶ 167-68.